Politics

 True Vision is an online service providing information about hate crimes and resources for reporting them.
 They advise that all instances of hate speech should be reported, whether you yourself are the victim or if you are a third party who has witnessed such an incident.

-Find Out What Your Rights Are - The Citizen’s Advice website is a great source of information about what discrimination is and what you can do about it.
-They can also provide guidance and signpost you to other organisations who can support you.
+• Find out what your rights are – The Citizen’s Advice website explains what discrimination is and what you can do about it, with guidance and links to other support organisations.

-Report It - All instances of hate speech should be reported to the police.
-Committing a hate crime is a criminal offence, but even when it is judged that the law has not been broken reporting statistics are used to try and prevent further incidents from happening in the future.
+• Report it – All instances of hate speech should be reported to the police.
+Even when the law is not judged to have been broken, reports help prevent future incidents.
 The Report It website has a full list of ways to report a hate incident.

-Speak To Your Accommodation Manager - If you are the victim of racial discrimination in your university accommodation, report it to your accommodation manager.
-They have a responsibility to ensure that you feel safe within your home, and should take action to deal with the situation.
+• Speak to your accommodation manager – If you are the victim of racial discrimination in your university accommodation, report it.
+They are responsible for ensuring you feel safe in your home and should take action.

-Seek Support - Most universities will have a residential support service and a formal complaints procedure for incidents of harassment.
-Many Students’ Unions also have a BAME representative or committee that may be able to provide support and advocacy.
+• Seek support – Most universities provide residential support services and formal complaints procedures.
+Many Students’ Unions also have a BAME representative or committee that can offer support.

-Speak Up - If you witness an incident of racial discrimination, don’t ignore it - be proactive and report what you’ve seen.
+• Speak up – If you witness racial discrimination, don’t ignore it.
+Be proactive and report what you’ve seen.

 While the rise in racist incidents on university campuses is appalling, the backlash from students is forcing higher education institutions to sit up and take notice.
 Students at Exeter University organised an anti-racism rally after it came to light that several students had been making racist, sexist and homophobic comments in a WhatsApp group.